keerthanamurugaiyan/Interview-notes/common.md

 **9. What is the fetch API?**

          The fetch API is a modern JavaScript interface that allows you to make network requests, such as retrieving data from a server or sending data to a server.
 It provides a more powerful and flexible way to work with HTTP requests and responses compared to older techniques like XMLHttpRequest.

+**10. What is Authentication and Authorization?**

+         Authentication and authorization are both important security processes that work together to keep applications, systems, and data safe:

+   **Authentication:**
+         Verifies the identity of a user or device to ensure that only authorized users can access systems, services, and resources.

+   **Authorization:**
+         Determines what actions, resources, or services a user is allowed to perform, based on their level of access.